Nunavut Homeschool Curriculum: Free and Paid Options That Work Up Here

 What the Reimbursement Covers

-Registered home educators can claim up to $1,000 per year in reimbursement for textbooks, curriculum materials, and distance learning fees.
-This does not cover shipping costs separately — it covers the educational materials themselves.
-Keep itemized receipts for everything you plan to claim, and verify with your DEA which specific items qualify before purchasing.
+Registered home educators may receive reimbursement of up to $1,000 per academic year for approved textbooks, curriculum materials, and authorized distance-learning fees.
+Confirm with your DEA how shipping is treated; the ground-truth reports do not establish a categorical shipping exclusion.
+Keep itemized receipts for everything you plan to claim, and verify which specific items qualify before purchasing.

 For a family using a combination of free digital resources and one paid distance learning program, $1,000 can cover a significant portion of the annual curriculum spend.
-The constraint is ensuring that what you purchase is clearly classifiable as an educational material (textbook, curriculum, distance learning course fee) rather than a supply or equipment item.
+The constraint is ensuring that what you purchase is clearly tied to the approved EPP and falls within an eligible category, such as a textbook, curriculum material, distance-learning fee, or required educational equipment.

 Structuring Your Curriculum Choices